remiblancher/qlab/journey/02-full-chain/README.md

 This demo shows a production-ready 3-level PKI hierarchy using only post-quantum algorithms.
 No classical cryptography anywhere in the chain.

+*This demo focuses on PKI design, not client interoperability.
+See [Hybrid PKI](../03-hybrid/) for legacy client support.*

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                                                                 │